SModelS/smodels/docs/manual/source/RunningSModelS.rst

    :lines: 22

 * *Compute the r-value*, i.e. the ratio |theory prediction|/upper limit.
-  A value of r>= 1 means that an experimental result excludes the input model.
+  A value of :math:`r \geq 1` means that an experimental result excludes the input model.
   Also determine the most constraining result:

 .. literalinclude:: /examples/Example.py